Art & Design

 Art and Design Implementation

 At Crow Orchard Primary School, Art and Design is taught in every year group, once per week during one half of each term.
-Each child has their own ‘journal’ which we encourage them to take ownership of, in order to foster their sense of creativity.
-Children use their journals as an ongoing record of observations, creative ideas, research of craftspeople, critical response to art and design, development of skills, record of ideas and development of opinions.
+Each child has their own Art and Design ‘journal’ which we encourage them to take ownership of, in order to foster their sense of creativity.
+Children use their journals as an ongoing record of observations, creative ideas, research of craftspeople, critical response to Art and Design, development of skills, record of ideas and development of opinions.

-Throughout the teaching and learning of Art and Design, every child is given the opportunity to explore and progress within the genres of: drawing, painting, printing, textiles, 3D sculpture and digital art (drawing skills will be taught within each of the other 6 areas.)
-Each unit begins with the exploration of local, national and international artists, craftspeople or designers.
+Within projects, every child is given the opportunity to explore and progress within the genres of: drawing, painting, printing, textiles, 3D sculpture and digital art.
+Within each unit, an opportunity is presented for exploration of local, national and international artists, craftspeople or designers.
 Through in-depth discussion, the children explore how their art can share commonalities with famous art and use subject-specific vocabulary to discuss both key artworks and their own work.
 In the development of confident art critics, the children share their opinions and make informed observations about what will improve their own practical work.
 At Crow Orchard Primary School, we relish in opportunities to enhance the teaching and learning of Art and Design through educational visits, special subject specific days, visits from local artists and entering local, and national, Art and Design competitions.
 Teachers follow a clear progression of skills which ensures all pupils are challenged in line with their year group expectations and are given the opportunity to build on their prior knowledge.

 Early Years Foundation Stage